adrianbartnik/whoww.github.io/content/blog/2018-06-04-annotation-processing.md

 Generally, all annotation processor must be registered before they can be run.
 This happens by creating a file named `javax.annotation.processing.Processor` in the `META-INF/services` directory.
 Each line in the file may specify an annotation processor that is automatically detected and run by `Javac`.
-However, you we also simply use Google's [`AutoService`](https://github.com/google/auto/tree/master/service), which automatically generates this file for you (it is also an annotation processor).
+However, you we also simply use Google's [`AutoService`](https://github.com/google/auto/tree/master/service), which automatically generates this file for us (it is also an annotation processor).
 We only have to annotate each annotation processor in our project with `@AutoService(Processor.class)`.
 You can find the dependencies as an extract from the `build.gradle` file below.